Swiss-ai-Weeks/Tomorrows-Legal-Assistance/PROCESS.md

-# Tomorrow's Legal Assistance: Processs Overview
+# Tomorrow's Legal Assistance: Process Overview
 In Context of electronic first notification of loss for a legal insurance  (employment, real estate and traffic criminal laws) this is how the process would look like:

 ## 1) Customer Submit electronically a Claim